-- 3.1 The owner provided: - Copies of the manufacturer's instructions; - The building consent documentation; - The territorial authority inspection reports; - Correspondence from the territorial authority, which, in general, related to its refusal to issue a code compliance certificate; and - The 13 January 2004 Notice to Rectify. - 3.2 The owner also - Summarised the sequence of events leading up to the refusal of the territorial authority to issue a code compliance certificate and described certain elements that had been used in the building; and - Provided a copy of the cladding applicator's producer statement. - 3.3 The territorial authority was invited by the Authority to make a submission on the issues but declined to do so. - 3.4 The Authority commissioned an independent expert to inspect and report on the cladding. - 3.5 The copies of the submissions and other evidence were provided to each of the parties.
-Neither the applicant nor the territorial authority made any further submissions in response to the submissions of the other party.
+- 3.1 The owner provided: - Copies of the manufacturer's instructions; - The building consent documentation; - The territorial authority inspection reports; - Correspondence from the territorial authority, which, in general, related to its refusal to issue a code compliance certificate; and - The 13 January 2004 Notice to Rectify - 3.2 The owner also - Summarised the sequence of events leading up to the refusal of the territorial authority to issue a code compliance certificate and described certain elements that had been used in the building; and - Provided a copy of the producer statement. - 3.3 The territorial authority was invited by the Authority to make a submission on the issues but declined to do so. - 3.4 The Authority commissioned an independent expert to inspect and report on the cladding. - 3.5 The copies of the submissions and other evidence were provided to each of the parties.
+Neither the applicant nor the territorial authority made any further submissions in response to the submissions of the other party. - 3.6 The Authority notes that the consent drawings as approved by the territorial authority for the building consent describe the external cladding system as being a different system to that which was eventually installed on the building.
+There appears to be no documentation recording that there was any agreement to the change or that there was any revised specification to which the new cladding was to be installed.
+However, the territorial authority's "Field Inspection Record" showed that the "Ext Mesh Check" was signed off as being in order and did not query the cladding materials used.